What you need to know about cheap liability auto insurance coverage

 While the cheapest, state-minimum liability auto insurance allows you to drive legally, it doesn't mean you’re fully protected in the event of a serious accident.
 If you have very low limits, you could be responsible for paying the balance of damages.
 Those costs can run in the tens of thousands of dollars in a major accident.
 Be sure to consider other coverage options as well; collision and comprehensive car insurance coverage help pay for damage to your vehicle.

 Fact 6: Nationwide can help with cheap liability car insurance

 Nationwide offers many online resources to help you sort through the confusing aspects of cheap liability car insurance.
-The Vehicle Insurance Resource Center or our insurance agents can answer any questions you may have.
+These vehicle safety articles or our insurance agents can answer any questions you may have.